not-that-metaDAO/MTOTM/README.md

 With our protocol, MTOTM provides the FCDAO platform a one-stop-shop for fundraising and indexation with minimal friction.

 ## Quick Start

+#### MTOTM params
+- 100% of ETH paid into terminal is routed to member DAOs, split equally
+- 1,000,000 index tokens per ETH
+- Each member DAOs pays 100 ETH worth of their tokens (members will each receive 100,000,000 index tokens)
+- MTOTM will run over two funding cycles:
+-- First cycle will allow "Rage Quit", giving ETH investors 90% of funds back and members may redeem for 100% of their tokens -- Second cycle will distribute ETH to members with no redemptions allowed
 #### Remix IDE
 - Load ERC20Terminal.sol, JBController.sol, and Token.sol contracts and scripts folder via load from Github on Remix IDE Homepage.
 - Compile contracts and enable optimization of 200 in Compiler tab.